ellisken/Data-Structures-and-Algorithms/Challenges/FindMaxValueBinaryTree/README.md

 ## Notes
 The implemented solution does not match the whiteboard solution.
-The whiteboard solution below shows a method that recursive compares a root node to its left and right node values.
+The whiteboard solution below shows a method that recursively compares a root node to its left and right node values.
 The iterative version implemented uses a queue to process the nodes.
 One is not necessarily better than the other.
 Consider a binary tree where each node has only one child, and every child in the tree is a left child.
 If the tree has more than one (root) node, then the height will always be greater than the width.